YUVA Volunteer Agreement

 All volunteers at YUVA agree to transfer all intellectual property rights and interests (including copyright) in any ideas or materials they create relating to their provision of voluntary services at YUVA to YUVA.

-Volunteers are taken to consent to YUVA use of such creations in a manner reasonably contemplated by the voluntary services provided under this document.
+Volunteers are asked to consent to YUVA’s use of such creations in a manner reasonably contemplated by the voluntary services provided under this document.
 As a volunteer, you also agree not to bring any claim for infringement of your moral rights regarding that use.